-There is record of a number of buildings on the site where York Minster stands, before it was built.
+There is record of a number of different buildings on the site where York Minster stands, before it was built.
 First was a Roman fort.
 Then came a Norman wooded church.
 Next there were two versions of a Norman stone church here.
 Lastly they build the Minster, which still stands here to this day.

 Roman Fort in York

-From wood to stone
+From Wood to Stone

-mention York gets around this time is from the venerable Bede.
+Little is known about York between the Romans leaving and the Vikings.
+The first mention York gets around this time is from the venerable Bede.
 He tells us King Edward of Northumbria was baptised here in 627, after his conversion to christianity.
 A wooden church was quickly built here for this purpose.
 He also married a christian after this.

 Excavations have given us the next church built on this site.
 Its builder was Thomas of Bayeux (1070 - 1100), the first Norman Arch Bishop of York.
 Some of its foundations are used in the present building.
 Thomas' church was extended and rebuilt by Archbishop Roger of Pont l'Eveque (1154 - 1181).
 The remains of Rogers crypt can be seen below ground level.